-- ♦ Leave by the nearest marked exit.
+- Leave by the nearest marked exit.
 Follow the Emergency Evacuation Procedure/FIRE EXIT signs and alert others to do the same.
-If evacuation is for only a part of the building or campus grounds, immediately vacate the side in question and relocate as directed. - Faculty members should clear their classrooms and close the door. - Assist any disabled persons exiting the building.
-Remember that elevators are reserved for disabled persons.
+If evacuation is for only a part of the building or campus grounds, immediately vacate the side in question and relocate as directed. - Faculty members should clear their classrooms and close the door. - Assist individuals with disabilities who may need help in exiting the building.
+Remember that elevators are reserved for individuals with disabilities.
 DO NOT USE ELEVATORS IN CASE OF FIRE OR EARTHQUAKE.
-In the event of a fire or earthquake notify Campus Safety & Security to assist a disabled person exiting the building. - Once outside, proceed to a clear area that is at least 100 feet away from the affected building.
+In the event of a fire or earthquake notify Campus Safety & Security to assist an individual with a disability in exiting the building. - Once outside, proceed to a clear area that is at least 100 feet away from the affected building.
 Security should keep streets, fire lanes, hydrant areas and walkways clear for emergency vehicles and personnel.
 (If possible, headcounts should be taken.) - DO NOT RETURN TO AN EVACUATED BUILDING UNLESS TOLD TO DO SO BY A SAFETY & SECURITY OFFICER OR THE RIVER FOREST FIRE DEPARTMENT.
 Security should assist in preventing individuals from returning to the building.
 (Do not dismiss employees or students unless told to do so by university administrators.
 In most cases, we will return to the building.) - If you can hear the fire alarm you should evacuate whether it is in your building or not.
 This is because when there is a fire you can also have an explosion which can affect surrounding areas very quickly.
 It is always better to act with caution during any alarm or emergency situation that happens on campus.